-What are the benefits of drinking cold brew?
+What are the benefits of drinking cold brew coffee vs. hot coffee?

 The short answer?
-No: The benefits are essentially the same, but there is one main difference.
+The benefits of cold brew are essentially the same as those of hot coffee, but there is one main difference.

 There have been hundreds and hundreds of studies on the health benefits of coffee, but these usually focus on when it’s served hot.
-There hasn’t been a ton of research on cold brew vs. hot coffee — let’s take a look at what we know.
+There hasn’t been a ton of research on cold brew coffee benefits vs. hot coffee, but let’s take a look at what we know.

-Both hot and cold is full of antioxidants.
-It reduces the risk of a number of diseases, helps us perform better athletically, and can stop headaches.
-The biggest difference between hot and cold coffee?
-Acidity.
+Both hot and cold coffee are full of antioxidants, whether you buy them for enjoying at home every morning or tote a mug of your favorite organic coffee along with you all day.
+Coffee reduces the risk of many diseases, helps us perform better athletically, and can stop headaches.
+But the biggest difference between hot and cold coffee is acidity.

-Hot coffee can be highly acidic (unless you’re drinking Death Wish Coffee) and throws off your body’s pH levels.
+Hot coffee can be highly acidic (unless you’re drinking Death Wish Coffee) and throw off your body’s pH levels.
 If you’re someone who suffers from acid reflux or a sensitive stomach, hot brew can cause discomfort and might not be your best option.
-Cold brew, on the other hand, is less acidic because of the way it’s made, thus making it a better option for people who have acid reflux.
+On the other hand, one of the biggest cold brew benefits is that it’s less acidic because of the unique way it’s made, thus making it a better option for people who have acid reflux.

-And because it’s less acidic, you may find yourself reaching for cream and sugar less and less, which has its own health benefits.
+Another of the cold brew coffee benefits you might not have thought about is that because it’s less acidic, it’s smoother-tasting, so you may find yourself reaching for cream and sugar less and less, which has its own health benefits.

 WATCH THIS VIDEO: